Industrial Insulation Contractor

-Industrial insulation contractors apply materials that maintain temperature in pipes, boilers, vats and mechanical equipment.
-They also prevent contact with dangerous or hazardous materials.
-These professionals generally work indoors, though insulating gas or oil lines can require working outside occasionally.
+Industrial insulation contractors, also known as mechanic insulators, apply materials that maintain temperature in pipes, boilers, vats and mechanical equipment.
+These professionals generally work indoors, though insulating gas or oil lines might occasionally require working outside.

-A high school or equivalent diploma is not a strict requirement for entry-level insulation work; however, it can increase chances of employment or acceptance into an apprenticeship program.
+Having a high school diploma or equivalent isn't a strict requirement for entry-level insulation work.
+However, it can increase chances of employment or acceptance into an apprenticeship program.
 Industrial insulation work involves a basic understanding of construction, as well as how heat and sound are conducted.
-According to the International Association of Heat and Frost Insulators and Allied Workers, courses in woodwork, mechanical drawing, physics, algebra and geometry can provide a good educational foundation for insulation contractors (www.insulators.org).
+According to the International Association of Heat and Frost Insulators and Allied Workers, courses in woodwork, mechanical drawing, physics, algebra and geometry can provide a good educational foundation for insulation contractors.

 Step 2: Complete a Training Program

 Industrial insulation workers can receive informal, on-the-job training or complete a formal apprenticeship program.
 Entry-level workers and apprentices are generally required to be 18 years old, have a valid driver's license and be able to carry loads up to 50 pounds.

 An apprenticeship, which combines work experience with classroom education, might prove the most beneficial for aspiring industrial insulation contractors.
 A worker with experience can also join an apprenticeship program to earn journeyman status.

 Earning voluntary certification might help industrial insulation contractors advance to supervisory roles.
 The National Insulation Association offers training to become a Certified Insulation Energy Appraiser, a professional who can determine ideal insulation thickness and calculate potential energy cost savings.
 Industrial insulation contractors who are involved in the renovation of an older structure will likely need to be licensed by the Environmental Protection Agency to inspect for and remove asbestos.